Saving/Investing for Kids

 Parents know there’s a fine line between “Finally, a peaceful moment,” and, “The kids are being too quiet—I’d better go check.”

 When it comes to money, you might feel the same way.
 It can be a relief to take an “out of sight, out of mind” approach to investing for your kids, or you may have lingering questions about what’s going on with the account.
-We’ve put together a step-by-step guide to help illustrate how money moves through a Uniform Gifts to Minors Act (UGMA) account and how you can manage investments for your child.
+First, it may be helpful to make sure you understand what it really means to invest on behalf of your kids.
+Then, take it a step further with our step-by-step guide to help illustrate how money moves through a Uniform Gifts to Minors Act (UGMA) account and how you can manage investments for your child.

 Step 1: Contribute Money